-St John’s most famous beach is also one of the most photographed beaches in the United States Virgin Islands.
+St John Island’s most famous beach is also one of the most photographed beaches in the United States Virgin Islands.
 Over a quarter mile of beautiful white sand makes this the showpiece beach of the National Park Service.
 Enjoy the self-guided Underwater Snorkeling Trail; with underwater information about coral formations and sea life.
 Facilities include a snack bar/grill, souvenir shop, showers, restrooms, public telephones, and lifeguards.
 Please note: Trunk Bay is the only St John beach that charges an entrance fee.